UF-ISE-HSE/UF-Retail-HRI-Dataset/README.md

 Input 1: human motion capture data of selected trial (e.g., 'P001_006.xlsx').
 Input 2: the robot trajectory data extracted from the corresponding ROSBAG file, amcl_pose topic.
+Input 3: the map of the experimen site (e.g., 'map_lprc.png').

 Output 1: a figure (.gif) of human & robot positions Output 2: a figure (.gif) of 3D human postures